The Newspaper Press Fund (Journalists' Charity)

 - Success Rate: Not publicly disclosed

-- Decision Time: 2-4 weeks (emergency cases can be fast-tracked)
+- Decision Time: Up to 4 weeks for First Jobs Fund; emergency cases can be fast-tracked

 - Geographic Focus: UK and Ireland